NandVinchhi/RedisGraphVisualisation/README.md

 npm start
 ~~~
 This will automatically open a browser window and start the app at localhost:3000.
 AAAND THATS IT! your app should be up and running.
+Type in the URL of your backend server (in this case 'http://localhost:5000/express_backend') in the text box and hit 'send'.
+The graph should render.

+__Note that if you are using your own backend server, it needs to have cors enabled.__

 __Final App__:
 ![](screenshot2.png)